 Testing - Examinations - Assessments

-flawed.
-I don't want some child's life ruined because they did not pass
+.
+We don't want a child's life to be ruined just because they

-a particular test.
-And I certainly don't want a child to be mislead
+.
+And we certainly don't want a child to be

 either just because they did pass a test.
 Testing should only be a